izgzhen/iris-coq/README.md

 ## For Developers: How to update the std++ dependency

 * Do the change in std++, push it.
-* Wait for CI to publish a new std++ version on the opam archive.
+* Wait for CI to publish a new std++ version on the opam archive, then run `opam update iris-dev`.
-* In Iris, change opam to depend on the new version.
+* In Iris, change the `opam` file to depend on the new version.
 * Run `make build-dep` (in Iris) to install the new version of std++.
-* You may have to do `make clean` as Coq will likely complain about .vo file mismatches.
+  You may have to do `make clean` as Coq will likely complain about .vo file mismatches.